PhD including Scholarly Creative Work

 Doctoral study that combines practice and theory.

-A PhD with a creative practice component recognises a creative arts or design output as a contribution towards advancing knowledge in a particular field.
+A PhD including Scholarly Creative Work recognises a creative arts or design output as a contribution towards advancing knowledge in a particular field.
 Integrated alongside a thesis of up to 60,000 words, you can present an exhibition, design or performance as examinable work towards your qualification.
 Creative components can be presented as part of your printed thesis, as a digital recording or as a live performance or exhibition.

-The PhD with creative practice shares the same regulations as the University of Auckland PhD, with some guidelines specific to admission requirements and the timing of the examination of the creative work.
-When applying, you outline your intention to undertake a PhD with creative practice.
+The PhD including Scholarly Creative Work shares the same regulations as the University of Auckland PhD, with some guidelines specific to admission requirements and the timing of the examination of the creative work.
+When applying, you outline your intention to undertake a PhD including Scholarly Creative Work.
 Within the Statement of Research Intent, it is important to give a brief description of the expected creative outputs of the research, and an indication of how the theoretical and practical components will be related throughout the research process and in the final presentation.

 This form of doctoral study is available in: